To My Future, Unexistent Children

 Legacy and Queerness

-To My Future, Non-Existent Children is an investigative and self-ethnographic publication dealing with the theme of family legacy through a queer perspective, asking the reader what it is that we are leaving for future generations.
-Born out of the observation that there is an ever-growing percentage of the population that identifies as LGBT+ and that this will inevitably lead to new models of the family unit, this project poses the question of whether I, a homosexual Mexican man, will ever even be able to have children: Be it because of political, social, financial, personal or even ecological reasons.
+To My Future, Non-Existent Children is an investigative and ethnographic research publication dealing with the theme of Latin American family legacy through a queer perspective, asking the reader what it is that humanity is leaving for future generations.
+Born out of the observation that there is an ever-growing percentage of the population that identifies as LGBT+ and that this will inevitably lead to new models of the family unit, this publication and critical platform poses the question of how queer family structures will impact the political, economic and cultural aspects of the social fabric.

-This publication deals with these respective matters, all addressed to my non-existent child, an elusive, ever out-of-reach and mysterious figure, as I grapple with the cultural impetus in Mexico that encourages child-rearing as the ultimate accomplishment, contrasting with my ambivalent feelings towards the subject.
-Child rearing is a deeply personal matter, but it is my intent that this publication serve as a reference point and conversation starter for queer individuals to explore their relationship to legacy and the family unit.
+This publication deals with these respective matters, all figuratively addressed to my non-existent child.
+This serves as a reference point and conversation starter for queer individuals to explore their relationship to legacy and the family unit.

 Cristobal touches on the very real and hardly discussed topic of family in the Queer community.
 I found his investigations into the topic extremely powerful as it breaks down the very idea of family.
 Many of us have been rejected by our families in one way or another, go through the atypical process of selecting our own chosen family, and also have to deal with the legal and political barriers to having children of our own.
 My favourite part of the publication was the letters written by queer people to ‘their future, non-existent children’ — people leaving behind the love for children that they always had and will have even when those children may never exist.